 About JSF

-Three annual conferences hosted by the Earth-Life Science Institute in Tokyo have gathered over 400 press officers, researchers and students from across Japan.
-The community now meets bimonthly online for relevant presentations, and shares job postings and events via a mailing list with over 200 members.
-JSF was started in 2018 by two press officers and the conference organizing team has grown to six people.
-Volunteers and programming ideas are regularly solicited from the membership.
+The annual conferences hosted by the Earth-Life Science Institute (ELSI) in Tokyo in 2018, 2019, 2021, and the Okinawa Institute of Science and Technology (OIST) hosted 2022 and 2023.
+These conferences gathered over 500 press officers, researchers and students from across Japan.
+The community now meets bimonthly online for relevant presentations, and shares job postings and events via a mailing list with over 300 members.

 JSF logo concept: